'—All You Zombies—': Narrative order of events

 The story involves an intricate series of time-travel journeys (see diagram).
 It begins with a young man speaking to the narrator, the Bartender, in 1970.
 The two of them relate in that both of them are from unmarried parents.
 The Bartender remarks that no one in his family ever gets married, including him.
 He wears an Ouroboros ring.
 The young man is called the Unmarried Mother, because he writes stories for confession magazines, many of them presumably from the point of view of an unmarried mother.

 Cajoled by the Bartender, the Unmarried Mother explains why he understands the female viewpoint so well: he was born a girl, in 1945, and raised in an orphanage.
 While a fairly ugly teenager in 1963, she was seduced, impregnated, and abandoned by an older man.
 During the delivery of her child, doctors discovered she was intersex, with internalized male sex organs as well as female sex organs.
 Complications during delivery, by Caesarean section, rendered the female organs unviable and the physicians gave her a gender reassignment.
 The baby was kidnapped by a mysterious older gentleman, and not seen again.
 The Unmarried Mother then had to adjust to life as a man, despite an upbringing that left him unqualified for "men's" jobs; he had planned to get into space as a sex worker for male workers and colonists.
 Instead, he used his secretarial skills to type manuscripts and eventually began writing.

 Professing sympathy, the Bartender offers to take him to the abandoning seducer, whom the Unmarried Mother wishes revenge on.
 The Bartender guides him into a back room, where he (Bartender) uses a time machine to take them to 1963, and sets the young man loose.
 The Bartender goes forward eleven months, kidnaps a one-month-old baby, and takes her to 1945, leaving her at an orphanage.
-He returns to 1963 one month later and picks up the Unmarried Mother, who was instinctively attracted to his younger female self and has seduced and impregnated her.
+He returns to 1963 one month later and picks up the Unmarried Mother, who was instinctively attracted to his younger self and has seduced and impregnated her.
 The Bartender nudges him to connect the dots and realize that the seducer, the young woman, the baby, and the time traveler are all him.

 The Bartender then drops the Unmarried Mother in 1985 at an outpost of the Temporal Bureau, a time-traveling secret police force that manipulates events in history, to protect the human race.
 He has just created and recruited himself.

 Finally, the Bartender returns to 1970, arriving a short time after he left the bar.
 He allows a customer to play "I'm My Own Grandpa" on the jukebox, having yelled at the customer for playing the song before he left.
 Closing the bar, he time travels again to his home base in 1993.
 As he beds down for a much-deserved rest, he contemplates the scar left over from the Caesarean section performed when he gave birth to his daughter, father, mother, and entire history.
 He thinks, "I know where I came from—but where did all you zombies come from?